Unit 27 - PyWPS intro¶

 ]

-Stop running demo PyWPS server by Ctrl+C and start again.
+Now stop running demo PyWPS server by Ctrl+C and start again to reflect changes we have done.

 python3 ./demo.py